Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 During your main phase, you attack and destroy your opponent's invader #TROLL.
 You can now choose to put “GAMZEE MAKARA / the mirthful messiahs” into play, because the code says “any” #TROLL- not specifically your own #TROLL.
 You can immediately choose to have the card attack, because it is your own Main Phase.

 #### Move a Character Card
-Once your character card has entered, they can change their location to a new planet by being moved. **Moving a character card always costs 2 grist**- no matter what their enter cost is.
+Once your character card has entered, they can change their location to a new planet or moon by being moved. **Moving a character card always costs 2 grist**- no matter what their enter cost is.
 The 2 grist must be paid *before* a character moves.

 Moving does not tap a character card, but tapped character cards can’t be chosen to be moved!